marcelocra/chrome-extension-cljs/README.md

 the folder in Chrome, using the unpacked extension support from the developer mode.

+## Development environment

+To be able to use the language without the need to spend hours setting up a complex dev environment, just grab `Atom Editor` and the `parinfer` plugin.
+This is a great combination to start (and maybe later too).

 ## A simpler version of this project, if you are starting

 Please, take a look [here][5] for the very first functional version of this extension.
 It might be a good place for you to start, in case you care only about the minimal working version.